・ FREQUENTLY ASKED QUESTIONS ・

 how do you help complex trauma survivors?

-We provide the finances necessary for patients to get therapy, psychiatry, inpatient treatment, and any other therapeutic services they need and deserve.
+We offer grants that provide the finances necessary for patients to get therapy, psychiatry, inpatient treatment, and any other therapeutic services they need and deserve.
 We also help by directing survivors to local resources as well as books and other written materials that may aid in their healing.
 Beyond our direct outreach, the entire BAB team works very hard to educate both clinicians as well as the public on trauma disorders.
 This, in turn, helps survivors by providing their loved ones and care teams with the tools they need to support more effectively and with grace.
 We try to do each of these things while offering an abundance of warmth, compassion and validation along the way.

 You can learn more about the challenges survivors face with treatment availability,